 - In a large bowl, combine cooled farro, apples, celery, celery leaves, sage and hazelnuts.

 - In a small bowl, whisk together olive oil, cider vinegar, and honey.
 Season to taste with salt and pepper.
 Pour over farro mixture and toss to coat (I usually start with half and add more as needed).
 Serve immediately or refrigerate until ready to serve.
 Store leftovers in an airtight container in the refrigerator.

-For even more flavor, cook farro with chicken or vegetables stock instead of water.
+For even more flavor, cook farro with vegetable stock instead of water.